Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Introduction

 Based on their nature and reducibility, uncertainties are commonly classified into aleatory (inherent variability) and epistemic (lack of knowledge)~\cite{der2009aleatory}.
 Aleatory uncertainties arise from natural randomness---such as material inhomogeneity, manufacturing tolerances, and environmental fluctuations---and are irreducible, even with improved modeling or measurement.
 Given sufficient data, these inherent variations can typically be characterized using a probability density function (PDF).
 The most straightforward approach for propagating aleatory uncertainties involves Monte Carlo-based sampling methods~\cite{hastings1970monte}, often grounded in Bayesian inference~\cite{dempster1968generalization}.
 A critical step in these approaches is the appropriate selection of PDFs for the uncertain parameters, as this choice can significantly influence the resulting predictions~\cite{fetz2004propagation, zhang2018effect, zhang2018quantification}.

 In contrast, epistemic uncertainties originate from incomplete or imperfect knowledge, including model simplifications, numerical approximations, measurement errors, and limited experimental data.
 Unlike aleatory uncertainties, they can often be reduced through refined models, additional data, or improved experimental techniques.
 Traditionally, epistemic uncertainties are represented using non-probabilistic methods.
 For example, evidence theory (also known as Dempster-Shafer theory) expresses uncertainty by assigning degrees of belief and plausibility to events~\cite{dempster2008upper, shafer2020mathematical}.
 Probability boxes (p-boxes) define envelopes of possible PDFs constrained by available statistical information such as means and variances~\cite{ferson2004arithmetic}.
 Interval analysis represents uncertain quantities as bounded ranges, with computations carried out using interval arithmetic to ensure that the true (but unknown) values are guaranteed to lie within the resulting intervals~\cite{weichselberger2000theory}.
 Fuzzy probability theory employs fuzzy numbers, typically characterized by membership functions, to express a continuum of possible probabilities along with their degrees of plausibility~\cite{buckley2005fuzzy}.
+Epistemic uncertainty can also be represented probabilistically under the Bayesian interpretation, in which probability quantifies degrees of belief rather than intrinsic randomness~\cite{der2009aleatory}.
 A comprehensive review of epistemic uncertainty models can be found in Ref.~\cite{beer2013imprecise}.
 It is worth noting that aleatory and epistemic uncertainties are not always easily distinguishable during the characterization of input variables or the modeling and solution of engineering systems.
 When both types coexist and interact, they are collectively referred to as polymorphic uncertainties~\cite{gotz2015structural}.